microsoft/dstoolkit-mlops-base/README.md

 3. Core scripts should receive parameters/config variables only via code arguments and must not contain any hardcoded variables in the code (like dataset names, model names, input/output path, ...).
 If you want to provide constant variables in those scripts, write default values in the argument parser.

-4. Variable values must be stored in **_operation/configuration.yml_**.
+4. Variable values must be stored in yaml files in **_configuration_**.
 These files will be used by the execution scripts (azureml python sdk or azure-cli) to extract the variables and run the core scripts.

 5. 2 distinct configuration files for environment creation:
    - (A) for local dev/experimentation: may be stored in the project root folder (requirement.txt or environment.yml).
 It is required to install the project environment on a different laptop, devops agent, etc.